Posted on September 16, 2013

 South Carolina (five days)

 Tennessee (as soon as practicable but no later than the third business day)

 Virginia (“as soon as practicable, but no later than the close of business on the following business day”)

 Wisconsin (“in a timely manner”)

-D. The Reporting of Individuals Who Previously Became Prohibited: As noted above, some states have only recently began reporting people who are prohibited from possessing firearms because of mental illness.
+D. The Reporting of Individuals Who Previously Became Prohibited: As noted above, some states have only recently begun reporting people who are prohibited from possessing firearms because of mental illness.
 As a result, a large number of people are prohibited from possessing firearms because of a prior adjudication or commitment but have not been reported.
 A small number of states have undertaken the task of identifying these people from old court records in order to report them to NICS or other databases.
-For example, in 2009, Texas enacted a law requiring courts to search through and submit 20 years-worth of records by September 1, 2010,92 making Texas a leader in the number of records submitted to NICS.93 Similarly, Minnesota enacted a law in 2013 that requires courts to enter all persons civilly committed during the period from January 1, 1994, to September 28, 2010, into NICS by July 1, 2014.94 South Carolina also enacted a law in 2013 that requires courts to search back through a minimum of ten years-worth of records to identify individuals to be reported.95
+For example, in 2009, Texas enacted a law requiring courts to search through and submit 20 years’ worth of records by September 1, 2010,97 making Texas a leader in the number of records submitted to NICS.98 Similarly, Minnesota enacted a law in 2013 that requires courts to enter all persons civilly committed during the period from January 1, 1994, to September 28, 2010, into NICS by July 1, 2014.99 South Carolina also enacted a law in 2013 that requires courts to search back through a minimum of ten years’ worth of records to identify individuals to be reported.100

 E. States that Require Firearm Transferees to Authorize Disclosure of Mental Health Records: A number of states require applicants for firearm licenses or persons seeking to purchase firearms to authorize disclosure of mental health information.
-For more information about these laws, see the Background Checks Policy Summary.
+For more information about these laws, see our summary on Background Check Procedures.

 The features listed below are intended to provide a framework from which policy options may be considered.
 A jurisdiction considering new legislation should consult with counsel.